-- 1. Garbage should not disposed only in to bins provided, should not be left in corridors or thrown to the garden. - 2.
-Students should keep their rooms clean.
+- 1. Garbage should be disposed only into bins provided and should not be left in corridors or thrown to the garden. - Students should keep their rooms clean.
 The waste swept from rooms should be keep outside the door for workers to collect, before 8.00 a.m.
-A broom will be provided for each room and the hostellers should cleaning their own rooms.
+A broom will be provided for each room and the hostellers should clean their own rooms.